The Future of Security

 Building a Successful Agile InfoSec Program for Today’s Digital BusinessThree time veteran CISO Demetrios Lazarikos (Laz) will present InfoSec strategies that are working with organizations interested in growing their programs to support Continuous Integration and Agile environments while protecting the company brand and adopting emerging technologies.
 Laz’ experience in these areas have been recognized globally by his peers and industry analysts.
 During this session, Laz will share successful strategies with you providing real world case studies and approaches that are embraced by practitioners and regulators.
 Laz will also share materials and data that work in creating meaningful dashboards and metrics to use for reporting to the board of directors, executive staff, and engineering teams.

-Demetrios "Laz" Lazarikos, Founder and CEO, Blue Lava
+Demetrios "Laz" Lazarikos, Founder, CEO and Thought Leader, Blue Lava

 Sean Martin, Editor-in-Chief, ITSPmagazine